casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 In this tutorial, we:
 - Discussed why cross-contract communication is sometimes necessary
 - Developed two Rust contracts on a Casper network, where one smart contract is calling an entry point of the second smart contract
-- Called an entry point on one contract from the other contract, passing a value as argument to this entry point.
+- Called an entry point on one contract from the other contract, passing a value as an argument to this entry point.